stephenajulu/owlsec/exampleSite/content/about/_index.md

 **Motto: “To Help Our Clients Make The Shift From Now to Next with OwlSec”**

-## FAQ
+### FAQ

-**Q:** **Why did we choose an Owl?**

-**A:** The owl represents the deep connection that we dream of with wisdom, good judgment, and knowledge.
-Like the owl, which is known for its sharp vision and keen observation, we believe we require insight and intuition, in order to best serve you.
-Let’s not forget the ability to see what’s usually hidden to most e.g threats to your organization, blind spots in CCTV cameras, website design flaws etc.

 **Q: Why the name, OwlSec Technologies?**

 **A:** We saw that since the owl represents the company’s beliefs and ideologies.
 Why not use the name, however Owl Securities and Owl Technologies were already taken so we combined Owl the “night eagle”, Sec for Cyber Security and Technologies for Information Communication Technology.
 To form OwlSec Technologies, a combination that reveals our beliefs, ideologies, goals, objectives, services and our love for knowledge and information security.

 **Q: What services do you offer?**